inca/voie/README.md

 ### Redirecting

-Enter can optionally redirect to another state by returning (resolving via promise) and object like this: `{ redirect: 'state.name' }`.
+Enter can optionally redirect to another state by returning (or resolving via promise) an object like this: `{ redirect: 'state.name' }`.

-Note that it's different from `redirect` configuration on `State`: when redirect is returned by `enter` hook, the transition will always redirect there whenever it enters specified state (even if this state was not a destination) while `redirect` configuration option will only be effective when moving specifically to this state.
+Note that it's different from `redirect` configuration on `State`: when redirect is returned by `enter` hook the transition will always redirect whenever it enters specified state (even if this state was not a destination).
+In contrast, if `redirect` is specified as state configuration option it will only be effective when moving specifically to this state (in other words, no redirect occurs when transitioning through this state to another one).

 ### State transitions